intmus/inttheory22-23/_04-intro-rhythm/a2-simplemeter.md

 - Simple quadruple time is counted "1 e and a 2 e and a 3 e and a 4 e and a".

+In Ideal music notation, every beat is shown.
+There are often implifications to have less ties.

 ## Class Discussion 2021

 #### Fix mm.
 5 in Common Examples of simple quadruple meters with correct beaming (4 la li).